rberends/r_dash/README.md

 ![Logo r_dash](https://github.com/rberends/r_dash/blob/1daa0e334221aedcd49912d46901a2b0c2a467e2/assets/info.png)

 # r_dash
-An info dashboard Flutter app, meant to be hosted on a specific display tied to a Raspberry (Zero 2W).
+An info dashboard Flutter app, meant to be run on a display tied to a Raspberry (Zero 2W).
 It displays the Dutch Rainfall radar from [Buienradar](https://www.buienradar.nl/) and real time train schedule from the [Nationale Spoorwegen](https://www.ns.nl/) for a specific station of your choosing.

 I.e. the dashboard tells you when to leave for the train and whether to bring a raincoat or not.
 It does this while being color tuned to your own living room, with over 20 color modes.